jradd/django-newproj-template/readme.md

 	(webfaction) $ exit

 ### Verify that your key works properly.
-Open an SSH session to your account, you shouldn't be prompted for your password this time:
+Open an SSH session to your account, you shouldn't be prompted for your password this time

 	(vm) $ ssh <accountname>@<accountname>.webfactional.com

-#### Close the SSH session.
+#### Close the SSH session

 	(webfaction) $ exit

-## Install necessary modules:
+## Install necessary modules

 **Note: use ``python2.7`` to run all commands instead of just `python` or `./`.**